Static Contraction Training - Maximum Overload in Minimal Time!

 How to perform the exercises

 In static contraction training, you will merely be holding the weight (Isometric exercise) at 2 to 4 inches before completion of the lifting motion.
 For most exercises, this is the strongest range of motion for that exercise.
 You will need the assistance of the spotter to move the weight in that position since it is unlikely that you will be able to lift it by yourself.
 Your goal is to hold the weight for a minimum of five seconds and a maximum of 10 seconds.
 If you can hold the weight for longer than 10 seconds, you should increase the weight on your next workout.

 Beginners should workout performing one set for their first six workouts.
 Intermediate trainers should do one to three sets per exercise, depending on how you respond to multiple sets.
 What we mean by that is if the weight with which you are working allows you to perform three sets holding a minimum of 10 seconds each, you are probably better off to do three sets but also to raise the weight for your next visit.
 Advanced trainees should perform three to five sets per exercise.

 Intensity versus Duration

-One thing that is important to remember about strength training is the high-intensity training cannot be sustained for long periods of time.
+One thing that is important to remember about strength training is the high-intensity training cannot be sustained for long periods.
 In other words, you can either work out at a high-intensity, or you can work out for a long duration, but you cannot do both.
 Take the example of a sprinter and a distance runner.
 The sprinter is engaged in a high-intensity activity because sprinting is very strenuous when done correctly.
 By default, that activity is short lived because no one can sustain a sprint for very long.
 A long-distance runner, on the other hand, works at a much lower energy level starting out and therefore can sustain it for a much longer duration.